Essay on Reading Day: A Celebration of Literacy and Learning

 essay on reading day

 Are you familiar with Puthuvayil Narayana Panicker?
 He is regarded as the Father of India’s Library Movement because of his efforts to promote education and literacy in India.
 His dream was to make India an educational society by reading books and other academic sources.
 Today, we observe National Reading Day on 19 June every year to honour his determination and hard work.
-We will discuss a 500-word essay on Reading Day to help students understand the importance of reading and what doors of opportunities this simple habit can open.
+We will discuss a 150, 250, and 500-word essay on Reading Day to help students understand the importance of reading and what doors of opportunities this simple habit can open.

 Essay on Reading Day in 500 words